 b. your location data for fraud prevention and, if you have consented to it, mobile location services;

 c. your IP address to identify you for security reasons.

-We might share all of the information we use for this purpose with third parties who help us to verify your identity details (for example Jumio Corporation (see section 9 below for more information about Jumio Corporation)) or your contact details and to deliver our products and services, such as our subcontractors and our own service providers (including but not limited to) i) the providers of our IT systems and platforms, ii) providers of document management services and solutions, iii) credit or other insurers for underwriting purposes or in relation to the administration of any claims (who may pass it to persons they deal with and to users of their services), iv) external payroll service providers (where that forms part of the services we provide to you), v) our legal and tax advisers, vi) any person giving (or potentially giving) a guarantee, indemnity or other commitment to any of the Bibby Group Companies in relation to any funding facility or other product we make available to you (or any Connected Company) so they can assess their obligations to the Bibby Group Companies, vii) third party trainers; viii) third party auditors and other advisers acting on behalf of any of the Bibby Companies or on your behalf, so that they can carry out their services to such persons and any regulators.
+We might share all of the information we use for this purpose with third parties who help us to verify your identity details (for example Jumio Corporation or your contact details and to deliver our products and services, such as our subcontractors and our own service providers (including but not limited to) i) the providers of our IT systems and platforms, ii) providers of document management services and solutions, iii) credit or other insurers for underwriting purposes or in relation to the administration of any claims (who may pass it to persons they deal with and to users of their services), iv) external payroll service providers (where that forms part of the services we provide to you), v) our legal and tax advisers, vi) any person giving (or potentially giving) a guarantee, indemnity or other commitment to any of the Bibby Group Companies in relation to any funding facility or other product we make available to you (or any Connected Company) so they can assess their obligations to the Bibby Group Companies, vii) third party trainers; viii) third party auditors and other advisers acting on behalf of any of the Bibby Companies or on your behalf, so that they can carry out their services to such persons and any regulators.
 We use your information in this way because it is necessary to perform our contract with you and to meet our legal obligations.